hlibco/xco-app/README.md

 - Logout
 - The query params in the URL of the page change on every submit of the `Filters` form (without refrshing the page).
 This allow a shareable url with pre-selected filters
 - Pre-fill the filters form with values from the URL query params

+## Production

+The front-end of the XCO Project is hosted on [surge.sh](https://surge.sh).
+The Surge's deployment process is faster and simpler then Heroku's.
+For SPAs that don't require Server Side Rendering (SSR), I'd go with Surge or [Netlify](https://www.netlify.com/).
+If the project's requirements are more complex or need more robustness, I'd suggest Amazon S3 + Cloudfront.

+## Technical Choices

+- Javascript Library: VueJS / Nuxt (Great tooling, DX and features)
+- CSS Preprocessor: Stylus (Faster and cleaner to write compared to Scss/Less)

 ## Preview